Geography of Africa: Climatic conditions

 Africa map of Köppen climate classification.

-Lying almost entirely within the tropics, and equally to north and south of the equator, Africa does not show excessive variations of temperature.
+Lying almost entirely within the tropics, and equally to north and south of the equator, sub-Saharan Africa does not show excessive variations of temperature.

 Great heat is experienced in the lower plains and desert regions of North Africa, removed by the great width of the continent from the influence of the ocean, and here, too, the contrast between day and night, and between summer and winter, is greatest.
 (The rarity of the air and the great radiation during the night cause the temperature in the Sahara to fall occasionally to freezing point.)

 Farther south, the heat is to some extent modified by the moisture brought from the ocean, and by the greater elevation of a large part of the surface, especially in East Africa, where the range of temperature is wider than in the Congo basin or on the Guinea coast.

 In the extreme north and south the climate is a warm temperate one, the northern countries being on the whole hotter and drier than those in the southern zone; the south of the continent being narrower than the north, the influence of the surrounding ocean is more felt.

 The most important climatic differences are due to variations in the amount of rainfall.
 The wide heated plains of the Sahara, and in a lesser degree the corresponding zone of the Kalahari in the south, have an exceedingly scanty rainfall, the winds which blow over them from the ocean losing part of their moisture as they pass over the outer highlands, and becoming constantly drier owing to the heating effects of the burning soil of the interior; while the scarcity of mountain ranges in the more central parts likewise tends to prevent condensation.
 In the inter-tropical zone of summer precipitation, the rainfall is greatest when the sun is vertical or soon after.
 It is therefore greatest of all near the equator, where the sun is twice vertical, and less in the direction of both tropics.